 Constitution and government

-The 2019 Declaration contains several provisions protecting the right to freedom of religious belief and worship “in accordance with the requirements of the law and public order”.
+These reforms rested on the interim constitutional declaration signed by the TMC and the FFC (the “2019 Declaration”).
+The 2019 Declaration contains provisions protecting the right to freedom of religion or belief (framed in the text as operating “in accordance with the requirements of the law and public order”).
 It repeals the Transitional Constitution of 2005 and the constitutions of all Sudanese provinces.
 However, laws promulgated pursuant to the 2005 Constitution will remain in effect until such time as they are abolished or new laws are passed repealing them.

 Education and children’s rights

-In January 2020, the Ministry of Education announced that pre-school students would no longer be required to learn the Quran in school.
-The transitional government has also suspended a law which required Christian schools to conduct classes on Sundays.
+In January 2020, the Ministry of Education had also announced that pre-school students would no longer be required to learn the Quran in school.
+The transitional government also suspended a law that required Christian schools to conduct classes on Sundays.

 Family, community and society

-In September 2019, Prime Minister Hamdok stated that his administration would address “religious discrimination”, and the Minister of Religion invited Jews and Christians who had left the country to return.
-However, religious discrimination remains prevalent in Sudan as many laws concerning personal and family affairs adopted during al-Bashir’s administration largely remain in effect.
-For example, while Muslim men are allowed to marry Christian or Jewish women, a Muslim woman cannot marry a non-Muslim man.
-The implementation of criminal and civil law in terms of penalties imposed can depend upon the religion of the perpetrator.
-For example, whilst Muslims might be punished with lashes if caught producing or consuming alcohol, Christians are typically not punished if caught for the same crime.
-The justice minister has the power to release any prisoner who memorizes the Quran during his prison term.
+In September 2019, Prime Minister Hamdok stated that his administration would address “religious discrimination,” and the Minister of Religion invited Jews and Christians who had left the country to return.
+However, religious discrimination remains prevalent in Sudan, as many laws concerning personal and family affairs adopted during al-Bashir’s rule largely remain in effect.
+This can result in different legal outcomes depending on the perpetrator’s religion.
+For example, while Muslim men are allowed to marry Christian or Jewish women, Muslim women generally may not marry a non-Muslim man.
+Differences have also been reported in how certain offences are enforced – for instance, alcohol-related penalties have not always been applied uniformly across religious groups.
+The Criminal Code sets out that Muslims that possess or consume alcohol are subject to lashes as punishment, while non-Muslims are typically not.
+The law also provides a discretionary mechanism for early release if an inmate memorizes the Quran during imprisonment.

 Freedom of expression, advocacy of humanist values